-Independent Impairment Assessors (IIAs) are medical practitioners specially trained to conduct impairment assessments.
+Independent Impairment Assessments are conducted by specially trained medical practitioners to assist us in making a decision about a client's level of impairment.
 These assessments are required for a person injured in a transport accident, who has made a claim for impairment benefits as a result of sustaining a permanent impairment.

 Impairment assessors play a critical role in ensuring the TAC provides timely and equitable lump sum benefits to a person injured in a transport accident.